jordancannon88/quest/README.md

     - Fargate `1.4.0` runs on an Amazon Linux 2 based image [Versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html#available_pv)

 2. For the question `What if i find a bug ?`
-    - Farget `1.4.0` uses the container runtime `Containerd` instead of `Docker`.
+    - Fargate `1.4.0` uses the container runtime `Containerd` instead of `Docker`.
 For the `/docker` page of Quest it reports `You dont seem to be running in a Docker container` even though it is a container.
-This may have something to do with it depending on how you detect if the app is running in a docker container (Spitballing here) [Versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html#available_pv)
+This may have something to do with it; depending on how you detect if the app is running in a docker container (Spitballing here) [Versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html#available_pv)